-- 2.6 What we mean by 'reasonable steps' is an expectation that all providers that are engaged in a virtual chat service take a proactive approach to the way their staff are trained and moderated to ensure compliance with the Phone-paid Services Authority's Code of Practice. - 2.7 As a starting point, we would expect to see evidence of how individual operators are being trained in practice.
-Some of the mitigating steps that may help providers to achieve appropriate standards of compliance include: - Signing up to the Phone-paid Services Authority's News Alerts to ensure they are being kept updated with adjudications and any new policy developments that might impact upon their business model. - Contacting the Phone-paid Services Authority to receive further guidance on the compliance of their service model with the Phone-paid Services Authority's Code of Practice. - Evidence of training taking place for relevant staff prior to them taking up responsibilities for monitoring and / or compliance checks - Having a training manual available, which is regularly updated and sets out some of the key 'triggers' and steps that individual operators are expected to take where underage activity is suspected. - We would consider it best practice that, where a provider successfully identifies 'underage use', the infringing MSISDN be forwarded to the appropriate Mobile Network Operator for further consideration.
+- What we mean by 'reasonable steps' is an expectation that all providers that are engaged in a virtual chat service take a proactive approach to the way their staff are trained and moderated to ensure compliance with the PhonepayPlus 'Code of Code of - 2.7 As a starting point, we would expect to see evidence of how individual operators are being trained in practice.
+Some of the mitigating steps that may help providers to achieve appropriate standards of compliance include: - Signing up to PhonepayPlus' News Alerts to ensure they are being kept updated with adjudications and any new policy developments that might impact upon their business model. - Contacting PhonepayPlus to receive further guidance on the compliance of their service model with PhonepayPlus' Code of Practice. - Evidence of training taking place for relevant staff prior to them taking up responsibilities for monitoring and / or compliance checks - Having a training manual available, which is regularly updated and sets out some of the key 'triggers' and steps that individual operators are expected to take where underage activity is suspected. - We would consider it best practice that, where a provider successfully identifies 'underage use', the infringing MSISDN be forwarded to the appropriate Mobile Network Operator for further consideration. - 2.8 No person employed as an operator for virtual chat services may be aged under 18.
+All such employees should be adequately trained to operate according to these and any other relevant conditions, and all relevant rules of the Code, before commencing operation.

-- 2.8 No person employed as an operator for virtual chat services may be aged under 18.
-All such employees should be adequately trained to operate according to these and any other relevant conditions, and all relevant rules of the Code, before commencing operation. - 2.9 Virtual chat services that are sexual entertainment services2 and require the user to be over 18 to participate should only operate on: - Mobile services shortcodes (voice or otherwise) beginning with 69, 79 or 89, which are the prefixes designated by UK mobile network operators for adult services: - Fixed-line services numbers beginning 0909, 0908 or 0983.
+- 2.9 Virtual chat services that are sexual entertainment services and require the user to be over 18 to participate should only operate on: - Mobile services shortcodes (voice or otherwise) beginning with 69, 79 or 89, which are the prefixes designated by UK mobile network operators for adult services; - Fixed-line services numbers beginning 0909, 0908 or 098.